Skip to main content

 Netdata Agent Versions & Platforms

 Netdata is evolving rapidly and new features are added at a constant pace.
-Therefore we have frequent release cadence to deliver all these features to use as soon as possible.
+Therefore, we have a frequent release cadence to deliver all these features to you as soon as possible.

 Release ChannelRelease FrequencySupport Policy & FeaturesSupport DurationBackwards Compatibility

-StableAt most once per month, usually every 45 daysReceiving bug fixes and security updates between releasesUp to the 2nd stable release after themPrevious configuration semantics and data are supported by newer releases
+StableUsually 4-6 major/minor releases per year plus patch releases as neededReceiving bug fixes and security updates between releasesUp to the 2nd stable release after themPrevious configuration semantics and data are supported by newer releases

 Binary Distribution Packages

-Binary distribution packages are provided by Netdata, via CI integration, for the following platforms and architectures:
+We provide binary distribution packages via CI integration for the following platforms and architectures:

 PlatformPlatform VersionsReleased Packages ArchitectureFormat